 If you are using your encoder to measure the spindle speed, and the encoder looks like it is counting up or down nice and smooth, but the calculated RPMs are jumping all over the place, the likely issue is electrical noise.
-The quadrature encoder with its A and B channels will be able to ignore the noise and count up or down correctly (although you may see it bounce repeatedly between 262 and 263 before it starts bouncing between 263 and 264).
+The quadrature encoder with its A and B channels will be able to ignore the noise and count up or down correctly (although you may see it bounce repeatedly between [just picking a number out of the blue] 262 and 263 before it starts bouncing between 263 and 264).
 However, the ESS is only looking at the A channel for it's RPM calculations, and every noise bounce on that signal input will count as an encoder pulse and cause a new RPM calculation with a period that was too short.
-In this situation, some noise filtering of 5 us, 10 us or 20 us will likely fix the issue so you can see stable RPM measurement - but you should still try and fix the root cause of the noise issue, not just ignore it in software.
+In this situation, some noise filtering of 5 us, 10 us or 20 us will likely fix the issue so you can see stable RPM measurement - but you should still try and fix the root cause of the noise issue, not just ignore it withsoftware.

 What is the BEST PPR (pulses per revolution) choice for an encoder input on a spindle?
 It is very, Very, VERY dependent on the RPMs you are running at and the number of pulses per revolution that you are running at.
 It also depends on if you are just milling with the spindle (a lower PPR will be fine) or if you are threading with it on a lathe where you will want more pulses per rev - especially at slower RPMs).